ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 ## Overview
 First and foremost, we would like to give a big shout out to the Commit-Boost team for making Ethereum a more open and cooperative environment!
 This repo allows you to run all Commit-Boost components related to ETHGas in Docker.
 There are 3 main components, i.e.
 * `cb_pbs`: It serves a similar purpose as MEV-Boost.
 To avoid validators being slashed because of signing a block without preconf, please only set relays that are approved by ETHGas.
 * `cb_signer`: It securely generates signatures from the validator BLS private keys.
-If you want to onboard DVT validators, you don't need this component.
+If you use remote signer or want to onboard DVT validators, you don't need this component.
 * `cb_ethgas_commit`: It requests signatures for ETHGas registration from `cb_signer` where the signatures are then sent to the ETHGas Exchange via REST API
 ![Architecture](./architecture.png)
 * For more details on ETHGas architecture, please refer to [here](https://docs.ethgas.com/our-technology/the-ethgas-architecture)